-The manager told us that the people who lived at 1 Hill Close had previously lived at Hillcrest.
+The manager told us that the people who lived at 2 Hill Close had previously lived at Hillcrest.
 Each person had been assessed as having the skills to live more independently with support as required from staff.
 Staff we spoke with told us they had worked for the organisation for many years which meant they had developed good relationships with the people they supported.
 They displayed a good level of knowledge and understanding of each person's needs.
 Staff told us about the care needs of each person who lived at the home and it was clear they knew people well.

 People told us they liked living at the home and that their lives had improved since they had moved there as they were now more independent.
 They said staff involved them in all aspects of their care.
 Two people told us they knew they had a care plan but they did not want to look at it.
-One person said "I have signed some care plans but I'm not bothered about looking at them.
-The staff are doing a good job and I'm happy here."
 We saw people were supported by staff to choose how they wanted to spend their day.
-For example, both people had returned form spending time at another home owned by the provider where activities they wanted to be involved in were being facilitated.
-We saw people were relaxed and engaged with staff in a relaxed and friendly manner.
+For example, one person was doing their laundry and making plans for a trip to the pub in the evening.
+The other person told us they were going into town for a look around.

 We looked at the care records of one person who lived at the home.
 We saw they were comprehensive, person centred and individually tailored to meet the person's needs and focused on maintaining independence.
 Care plans provided staff with clear guidance on how to meet the person's needs.
 We saw daily records were completed each shift which showed how support had been given in accordance with the care plans.
 Records were reviewed on a regular basis and we saw evidence of regular reviews with the local authority.
-Care records showed people had meetings regularly with staff where activities, events and holidays were discussed.
-We saw notes from a recent meeting with one person where holidays had been discussed.
-One person told us they had been to Jersey and really enjoyed themselves.
-They said "I'm going back to Jersey again, I loved it there."

 The manager showed us copies of newsletter which was sent out to people's relatives four times a year.
 This shared people's stories and celebrated success across all the services in the organisation.